 Biden AdministrationRead More

 Jan.
 20, 2021 President Biden instructs agencies to review all “existing regulations, orders, guidance documents, policies, and any other similar agency actions (agency actions)” for inconsistency with his statement of policy in Executive Order 13990, “Protecting Public Health and the Environment and Restoring Science To Tackle the Climate Crisis,” and consider suspending, revising, or rescinding these actions.
-As a result of President Biden’s instructions, Chief of staff Ron Klain issued a freeze on all pending regulations for 60 days to allow time for this review and releases a “List of Agency Actions for Review” that includes the 2020 Certification Rule.
+The administration also releases a “List of Agency Actions for Review” that includes the 2020 Certification Rule.

 Jan.
 22, 2021 Acting General Counsel for EPA, Melissa Hoffer, instructs DOJ to seek stays or abeyances in all ongoing litigation seeking review of any regulation promulgated during the Trump administration.